tum-pbs/pbdl-book/intro.md

 - How to more tightly interact with a full simulator for _inverse problems_.
 E.g., we'll demonstrate how to circumvent the convergence problems of standard reinforcement learning techniques by leveraging simulators in the training loop.

-Over the course of the next
+Throughout this text,
-chapters we will introduce different approaches for introducing physical models into deep learning, i.e., _physics-based deep learning_ (PBDL) approaches.
+we will introduce different approaches for introducing physical models into deep learning, i.e., _physics-based deep learning_ (PBDL) approaches.
-These algorithmic variants will be introduced in order of increasing tightness of the integration, and  pros and cons of the different approaches will be discussed.
+These algorithmic variants will be introduced in order of increasing tightness of the integration, and the pros and cons of the different approaches will be discussed.
 It's important to know in which scenarios each of the different techniques is particularly useful.